Psalm 137

 Psalm 137 is a rather sobering Psalm; as the Israelite captives were ready to cross into Babylon, they sat down and wept.
 To add to their grief, their captors were ridiculing them by asking them to sing one of the songs of Zion.

 I'm sure you've experienced one of those difficult times when you were so overcome with grief that you would not even be able to think of singing a song of joy.
-This was especially grevious to the Israelites because the reason they were being carried away captive was due to their own sin against the Lord.
+This was especially grievous to the Israelites because the reason they were being carried away captive was due to their own sin against the Lord.

 Have you noticed when working with young children that they have a very difficult time looking ahead and thinking into the future.
 If you give them 10 pieces of candy and tell them it has to last for 5 days, what will they do?
 You're right, they'll eat them all the first day.
 Many times children reveal our own natures in a very graphic way.